Byron’s Don Juan: Conception, Reception, Imitation

 His talk will be titled ‘Byron and his Language’.
 Although T. S. Eliot judged that Byron suffered from “an imperceptiveness to the English word”, the truth is rather different.
 Along with Wordsworth, he was a key agent for the most radical innovation that Romanticism brought to English poetry: making vernacular the stylistic norm.
 Wordsworth’s pronouncement — that there ought to be no “essential difference between the language of prose and metrical composition” – named the decisive shift, but Byron drove that idea out further and in deeper.
 That’s why Virginia Woolf called Don Juan “the most readable poem of its length ever written”.
 Byron “discover[ed]”, she wrote, “what one has looked for in vain – a[n] elastic shape which will hold whatever you choose to put into it

 - Students – £20.00

 - Byron Society Members – £40.00

-Conference fees include lunch and a champagne reception.
+Conference fees include coffees, lunch and a sparkling wine reception.

 We are pleased to announce that this conference is organised in affiliation with BARS and Romantic Bicentennials